 Noble Craig’s unfortunate physical condition again came in handy in Chuck Russell’s exceptional remake of The Blob, released in 1988.
 Craig played ‘Puddle Soldier’ in the film, which is the only human character on his acting resume.
 Briefly seen during the action-packed climax, Craig is literally peeled off the pavement by Shawnee Smith’s character, his arms and legs dissolved into grotesque goo by the blob.

 The biggest claim to fame for Noble Craig is that in 1989 he became one of the few actors in history to portray Freddy Krueger, seen in a memorable effects sequence in Nightmare on Elm Street 5: The Dream Child.
-Towards the end, Freddy gruesomely bursts out of Alice’s body, and it was Craig who played Freddy in that scene.
+Toward the end, Freddy gruesomely bursts out of Alice’s body, and it was Craig who played Freddy in that scene.
 To pull off the effect, his torso was strapped to Lisa Wilcox, and his body held up by wires.

 The last film you’ll find on Noble Craig’s IMDb page is the 1989 sequel Bride of Re-Animator.
 Movie finales don’t get much wackier than Bride‘s, the film ending with the characters breaking through to an underground crypt and coming face-to-face with some of Herbert West’s most twisted creations.
 Craig can be seen as ‘Crypt Creature,’ an abomination with a foot for an arm and a female breast on his back.